-Mammoth Lakes Pavement Management System, 2000.
+Mammoth Lakes Pavement Management System, 2000

-Yosemite Area Regional Transportation System (YARTS) Short-Range Transit Plan.
-2011.
+Yosemite Area Regional Transportation System (YARTS) Short-Range Transit Plan, 2011

-RTP Maintenance

-The Mono County LTC intends to maintain a current and up-to-date RTP.
-The Commission, the Town of Mammoth Lakes, and communities will continue to review and refine the information and directives in the RTP on an annual basis.
-Comments received during the 2015 review of the RTP that require further public and community consideration will be addressed during plan maintenance in accordance with state requirements.
-At a minimum, this plan shall be updated every four years as allowed by SB 375 (four-year vs. five-year cycle).
-Additional review of the RTP will take place every couple years as part of the Regional Transportation Improvement Program development and implementation.

-CHAPTER 2: NEEDS ASSESSMENT
+CHAPTER 2: EXISTING TRANSPORTATION NETWORK

 Overview

 Mono County is a rural county located on the eastern side of the Sierra Nevada.
 The county has an area of 3,103 square miles and in 2018 had an estimated total population of 14,625 persons.
 The county has one incorporated area, the town of Mammoth Lakes, which had an estimated population of 8,410 in 2018.
 The county's other communities are scattered throughout the area, primarily along Highways 395 and 6.